jujumiago/living-civilization-framework/GOVERNANCE.md

 - Planning support
 - Evaluation assistance

-AI should remain a tool supporting human responsibility.
+AI should remain a tool that supports human judgment, responsibility, and informed decision-making.

 Human judgment, ethics, and accountability remain important.